×

 Residence Life

-Student Accessibility Center Katie Tappel (ktappel@luc.edu)
+Student Accessibility Center (sac@luc.edu)

-Center for Student Engagement (activities@luc.edu)
+Center for Student Engagement (activities@luc.edu

 Student Complexes

-Center for Diversity & Inclusion (diversity@luc.edu)
+Center for Diversity & Inclusion (diversity@luc.edu

 Potential opportunities locally, outside of Loyola